cidverse/cidverse.github.io/docs/normalizeci/index.md

 ## How does it work?

 - NormalizeCI defines a global standard for CI/CD variables (COMMIT_HASH, ...), as such only `NCI_` variables should be used in actions to ensure cross-platform support
-- Even if your platform is not yet officialy supported (see [here](https://github.com/cidverse/normalizeci#supported-systems)), the default local module can extract almost all required information from your local repository (even when running your ci process locally)
+- Even if your platform is not yet officialy supported, the default local module can extract information from your local repository (also when running / testing your ci process locally)

 ## Usage